 - Ensure you are not compensating by tilting your pelvis or squeezing your buttocks and inner thigh muscles.

-Men, testicles to spectacles OR pull the turtle head in.
+Men: Think of it as testicles to spectacles or pulling the turtle head in.

-If you would like to know about the pelvic floor and its functions, please call/WhatsApp on 9780 7274 or get in touch over email to learn how we can work together.
+If you would like to know about the pelvic floor and its functions, please call or WhatsApp us at 9780 7274, or email us at help@embracephysio.sg to make an appointment!